-Patients who have other disease processes or multiple medical complexities may still be eligible for hospice.
+Additionally, it is important to know that patients who have other disease processes or multiple medical complexities may still be eligible for hospice.
 Ask yourself, "Would I be surprised if this patient died in the next six months?"
 If the answer is "no," Gilchrist can help with the eligibility determination.
 Even if your patient is not eligible for hospice, they may be eligible for other Gilchrist services.
 We offer at-home Elder Medical Care aimed at the last three years of life (see p.
-34, Other Gilchrist Services).
+30, Other Gilchrist Services).
 Please call your Gilchrist representative or 443.849.8200 with any questions about a particular patient, and we will help determine the appropriate service.